martiriera/wimabu-socket-io-client/README.md

 * bidirectional/actionMapInfo.js: To test the info action type on Maps.
 Change "mapClientInfo.json" with desired (and/or existing) ids/versions.
 Client should send a similar report at every sync.

 * unidirectional/actionMapsInfoUnidirectional.js: Same as avobe but unidirectionally.
 You will have to answer with forcingAdd/forcingUpdate too.

+Note: Almost all jsons have "values" to be filled before starting any sync